JeffreyEarly/GLNumericalModelingKit/Matlab/BSpline/README.md

 - `'K'` spline order, default is 4.
 - `'S'` spline degree (order-1), default is 3.
 - `'T'` tension degree , default is to use the same degree as the spline.
-- `'sigma'` sigma parameter in the student t distribution.
-Default is 8.5.
-- `'nu'` nu parameter in the student t distribution.
-Default is 4.5.
+- `'gpsNoiseDistribution'` an instance of the `Distribution` class characterizing the GPS noise.
-- `'shouldIdentifyOutliers'` either 1 or 0.
-Default is 1.
+- `'shouldUseRobustFit'` either 1 or 0.
+Default is 0.